Kathleen Savage M.Sc.

 Kathleen Savage

-Kathleen Savage works in Woodwell Climate’s Arctic and Tropics programs.
-Her primary research focus is on the impacts of climate change on greenhouse gas exchange in forest and wetland ecosystems.
+I work in Woodwell Climate’s Arctic, Carbon, and Tropics programs.
+My primary research focus is on the impacts of climate change on greenhouse gas exchange in forest and wetland ecosystems.

-Savage developed methodologies for continuous measurement of greenhouse gas fluxes, as well as data quality protocols, and taught those techniques to other scientists and students.
-One of her current projects involves investigating the biophysical drivers of the methane source-sink transition in Northern Forests.
+I have developed methodologies for continuous measurement of greenhouse gas fluxes, as well as data quality protocols, and taught those techniques to other scientists and students.

-Savage obtained her B.Sc. at York University in Toronto and M.Sc. at McGill in Montreal.
+I obtained my B.Sc. at York University in Toronto and M.Sc. at McGill in Montreal.

 Projects